polymorphine/container/README.md

 Nothing in outer scope can use instance of `Container` created within `App`.
-It is possible to achieve, but it needs to be done by explicitly passing stateful object identifier that can return container through one of object's methods.
+It is possible to achieve, but it needs to be done by explicitly passing stateful object identifier that can return container through one of its methods.
 This is not recommended though, so it won't be covered in details.

 ### Circular reference protection